-- Butt Monkey: Grayson claims himself to be this, given that some of his cases included representing an ape, a transexual, and a couple who owns a haunted house.
+- Butt-Monkey: Grayson claims himself to be this, given that his cases tend toward the unusual including representing a chimp and a couple who owns a haunted house.

-- Catch Phrase: Deb!Jane tends to post-fix questions with, "right?" somewhat regularly.
+- Catchphrase: Deb!Jane tends to post-fix questions with, "right?"

 - Celestial Bureaucracy: How the afterlife is run.